Traveller's Rest (Kearneysville, West Virginia)

-Traveller's Rest, also known as the General Horatio Gates Home, is an historic plantation house located on Bowers Road near Kearneysville, Jefferson County, West Virginia.
-Built in 1773 and enlarged a few years later, it was the home of Continental Army General Horatio Gates from 1773 until 1790.
+Traveller's Rest, also known as the General Horatio Gates Home, is a historic plantation house located on Bowers Road near Kearneysville, West Virginia, built in 1773 and enlarged a few years later.
+It was the home of Continental Army General Horatio Gates from 1773 until 1790.
 The house is very little altered from that period, and was designated a National Historic Landmark in 1972.
-The house is located on private property, and is not normally open to the public.
+It is located on private property and is not normally open to the public.

 Description

 Traveller's Rest is located in a rural setting west of Kearneysville, on more than 200 acre of land which Bowers Road (County Road 1/1) runs through in an east–west direction.
 The main house, a 1 1/2-story stone structure, is set well back on the north side of the road.
 The eastern section was built by the Hyatt family in a side hall plan, with the western added by Gates a few years later in 1773.
 The eastern section is a 1 1/2-story structure over a full basement, with a gable roof.
 It measures about 34 feet wide and 30 feet deep.
 The western section is also a 1 1/2-story structure with a full basement and measures about 16 feet wide and 30 feet deep.
 The elevation is seven bays wide.